suprasteel/gnome-ff-shortcuts/readme.md

 # Web App Shortcuts for Firefox - .deb Package

 This repository provides desktop shortcuts for web apps using Firefox.
-It generates a .deb package that installs web apps as applications, complete with desktop files, icons, and a launcher.
-The shortcuts open the corresponding web apps in Firefox with a custom user profile.
+It generates a .deb package that installs web apps as applications with desktop files, icons, and a launcher.
+The shortcuts open the corresponding web apps in Firefox with a custom user profile (profile to be added manually).

 Note that this .deb assumes wayland as WM.